ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_23_0.png" alt="Map: transit use categorical rf">

-If we can make a guess, however, areas in the city of Vancouver probably tend to have higher rates of transit use.
+If I can make a guess, however, areas in the city of Vancouver probably tend to have higher rates of transit use.
 By contrast, The east part of Langley city and Aldergrove probably have low transit use.
 We will know more details about each feature's impact later using SHAP.

 ## Numeric features